briandconnelly/pronto/README.md

 pronto
 ======

 pronto is a simple R package for interacting with data from from Seattle's [Pronto](http://www.prontocycleshare.com) cycle sharing system.
+Data comes from Pronto's simple [data stream](https://secure.prontocycleshare.com/data/stations.json), which is described [here](http://www.prontocycleshare.com/assets/pdf/JSON.pdf).

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.